LittleBigOwI/AreaEssentials/README.md

   - `mobGriefing`: Toggles creeper explosions and enderman griefing.
   - `doPVP`: Toggles player versus player

+- `/area trust [player] [permission] [true/false/default]`: Allows players to set player specific permissions for their areas.
+The default option resets the player specific permission the default ones set with the `/area edit permissions` command.

 ### Warps

 A warp is a public home.
 The plugin is automatically configured for players to have only one warp.
 They can set their warp anywhere with the `/setwarp [warpName]` command.
 If in any case a player wants to remove their warp, they can use the `/delwarp` command which doesn't need a warp name since players can only have one.
 Note that all warps must have a different name so that players won't confuse them.
 If players want to teleport to a warp, the `/warp [warpName]` command can be used as long as a valid warp name is specified.